Kalmaroso/phase-0-tracks/html/forms/input_elements.md

 1. fieldset --> boxes in everything bewtween the fieldset commands

-2. dive --> divides bewtween different inputs, here displayed as a box
+2. dive --> creates a division

 3. label --> this command seems to bring a name to the division or box